Which place is cheaper, Bellagio or Bergamo?

 It's quite rainy in Bellagio.
 Bergamo receives a lot of rain in the autumn.
 Bergamo usually gets less rain in October than Bellagio.
 Bergamo gets 103 mm (4 in) of rain, while Bellagio receives 140 mm (5.5 in) of rain this time of the year.

 Bellagio can be very cold during winter.
 Bergamo can get quite cold in the winter.
 In January, Bergamo is generally much colder than Bellagio.
-Temperatures in Bergamo average around 2°C (36°F), and Bellagio stays around 5°C (41°F).
+Daily temperatures in Bergamo average around 2°C (36°F), and Bellagio fluctuates around 5°C (41°F).

 Bergamo usually receives less sunshine than Bellagio during winter.
-At this time of the year, Bergamo gets 98 hours of sunny skies, while Bellagio receives 119 hours of full sun.
+Bergamo gets 98 hours of sunny skies, while Bellagio receives 119 hours of full sun in the winter.

 In January, Bergamo usually receives less rain than Bellagio.
-At this time of the year, Bergamo gets 68 mm (2.7 in) of rain, while Bellagio receives 76 mm (3 in) of rain.
+Bergamo gets 68 mm (2.7 in) of rain, while Bellagio receives 76 mm (3 in) of rain each month for the winter.

 Bergamo is around the same temperature as Bellagio in the spring.
-The temperature in Bergamo is usually 13°C (55°F) in April, and Bellagio stays around 13°C (55°F).
+The daily temperature in Bergamo averages around 13°C (55°F) in April, and Bellagio fluctuates around 13°C (55°F).

 In the spring, Bergamo often gets around the same amount of sunshine as Bellagio.
 Bergamo gets 169 hours of sunny skies this time of year, while Bellagio receives 176 hours of full sun.